Jbleezy/BO1-Reimagined/README.md

 * Ray Gun can now be obtained without moving the Mystery Box on all maps
 * Weapons will not appear again in a row while floating up (unless it is the final weapon)
 * Cycles through all locations before going to a previous location again
+* An effect now plays when the Mystery Box is moving if it is the last Mystery Box location of a Mystery Box location cycle
 * Hintstring now says "Mystery Box" instead of "Random Weapon"
 * Added a separate hintstring for tactical grenades
 * Removed sound that plays when obtaining the Ray Gun